LeventeKalman02/Project-Interstellar-Vendetta/README.md

 ### Run the game
 Download the project as a ``.Zip`` file and extract it to a folder of your choosing.

+Navigate to the Build Folder.

-To run the game you need to execute the .exe file.
+Here you just need to run the Interstellar Vendetta.exe file.

 ### Win Condition
 To win the game and survive, you need to find and kill all enemies on the map and then head to a certain location on the map which you can escape from and survive the horror.